 “We call upon Isis, our celestial Supreme bestow your human daughter Aether, invoke-usher-bring forth her elemental spirit!”

-Straightaway, Tara became bombarded with a burst of energy.
-An electric surge through her body, hit her, knocking her off her feet.
+Straightaway, Tara became bombarded with a burst of energy sending an electric surge through her body, a light emitted from her palm and the marking on her chest began to glow bright white matching the white chalk drawing on the floor.
+An unseen force hit her, knocking her off her feet.
 She gasped, bracing herself for the fall.
 But she does hit the ground; instead, she levitated within mere inches above.
 The effervescent visualizations of her recurrent dream blasted her mind.
 Vibrant colors cascade through her mind’s eye.
 She felt hot electrical heat striking her veins like a lightning rod as an invisible gust of wind billows through her hair.
 Terrified, the young woman screamed.
 Her panicked cry instantly paused the magic spell that was occurring.
 Her body painfully crashed into the floor; with a grunt, she quickly picked herself up and scrambled out of the circle and into Eric’s waiting arms.
 She sat on the blond vampire’s lap, panting, still trying to understand what just happened.

 “Tara, you must take your place as Aether.”
 Nora encouraged her, grabbing hold of Tara’s hand.

 “Back off Mary Poppins..!”
-Tara jerked her hand away and grabbed her purse, clutching the designer bag tightly.
+Tara jerked her hand away and grabbed her purse from the table, clutching the designer bag tightly.